An in-camera comparison of the most popular SD memory cards and their performance in the M6.

 Recommended SD Memory Cards For The M6

-Since the Canon M6 does not take advantage of UHS-II cards, you’ll see no speed benefit using them in-camera.
-Because of this, I recommend the Sandisk Extreme Pro cards.
+Since the Canon M6 does not support UHS-II cards, you’ll see no speed benefit when using them in-camera.
+Because of this, I recommend the SanDisk Extreme Pro cards.
 They perform great and are very reliable.
 The next best option would be to use Samsung cards.

 Fastest UHS-II Memory Cards

-Although the Canon M6 doesn’t support the extra speed you can get out of UHS-II memory cards, many people still like to use UHS-II to gain performance when transferring from their cards to their computers.
+Although the Canon M6 doesn’t support the extra speed of UHS-II memory cards, many people still prefer UHS-II for faster transfers from their cards to their computers.
 You will need a fast UHS-II memory card reader.

 Lexar x2000 UHS-II 64GB – Amazon / Adorama